-- External costs for road transport: 68.442 EUR - External costs for rail transport: 13.286 EUR
+- External costs for rail transport: 13.286 EUR

 The external costs for transportation of 1.000 tones between Turkey and Germany by road are five times higher than the railway external costs.
 Railway transport is thus the most appropriate transport for long land distances.